|

 RAF COMMUNICATIONS

 RAF signals communications fall into three categories.
 First, there is a large complex of HF transmitter and receiver facilities in the UK, including communications centres with automatic message routing equipment.
-Operations include those on behalf of Strike Command, the Military Air Traffic Organisation, NATO, and the Meteorological Office.
+Operations include those on behalf of Air Command, the Military Air Traffic Organisation, NATO, and the Meteorological Office.

 Second, the RAF Signals Staff operate message relay centres, both automatic and manual and also manages the RAF's General Purpose Telephone network.
 RAF command operating procedures are monitored on all networks to ensure high standards are achieved and maintained.
-To reduce risk of compromise, all RAF communications facilities designed to carry classified information are checked for communications electrical security by Command Staff.
+To reduce risk of compromise, all RAF communications facilities designed to carry classified information are checked for communications electrical security by command staff.
 For the use of the all the armed forces, the MoD has procured a fixed telecommunications network called Boxer under a Private Finance Initiative (PFI) contract, which will save the increasing expense of renting lines from the private sector.

 Robust military satellite communications services are essential to support inter and intra-theatre information exchange requirements and ensure that deployed and mobile forces are not constrained by the need to remain within the range of terrestrial communications.